paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-122-native-hawaiian-health-care.md

   (C) services within the meaning of the terms “health promotion”, “disease prevention”, and “primary health services”, as such terms are defined in [section 11711 of this title](./chapter-122-native-hawaiian-health-care.md#section-11711), which are not specifically referred to in paragraph (1) of this subsection.

-(3) The health care services referred to in paragraphs (1) and (2) which are provided under grants or contracts under subsection (a)(1) of this section may be provided by traditional Native Hawaiian healers.
+(3) The health care services referred to in paragraphs (1) and (2) which are provided under grants or contracts under subsection (a)(1) may be provided by traditional Native Hawaiian healers.

-(4) **Health and education.—** — In order to enable privately funded organizations to continue to supplement public efforts to provide educational programs designed to improve the health, capability, and well-being of Native Hawaiians and to continue to provide health services to Native Hawaiians, notwithstanding any other provision of Federal or State law, it shall be lawful for the private educational organization identified in [section 7512(16) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7512/16&num=0&edition=prelim) to continue to offer its educational programs and services to Native Hawaiians (as defined in [section 7517 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7517&num=0&edition=prelim)) first and to others only after the need for such programs and services by Native Hawaiians has been met.
+(4) **Health and education.—** — In order to enable privately funded organizations to continue to supplement public efforts to provide educational programs designed to improve the health, capability, and well-being of Native Hawaiians and to continue to provide health services to Native Hawaiians, notwithstanding any other provision of Federal or State law, it shall be lawful for the private educational organization identified in [section 7512(16) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7512/16&num=0&edition=prelim) (as such section was in effect on the day before December 10, 2015) to continue to offer its educational programs and services to Native Hawaiians (as defined in [section 7517 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7517&num=0&edition=prelim)) first and to others only after the need for such programs and services by Native Hawaiians has been met.

 **(d) Limitation of number of entities** During a fiscal year, the Secretary under this chapter may make a grant to, or hold a contract with, not more than 5 Native Hawaiian health care systems.

 **(e) Matching funds**

-(1) The Secretary may not make a grant or provide funds pursuant to a contract under subsection (a)(1) of this section to a Native Hawaiian health care system—
+(1) The Secretary may not make a grant or provide funds pursuant to a contract under subsection (a)(1) to a Native Hawaiian health care system—

   (A) in an amount exceeding 83.3 percent of the costs of providing health services under the grant or contract; and